sequinstream/sequin/README.md

 ## Killer features

-- **Never miss a record or change:** Sequin ensures all database changes are delivered to destinations.
+- **Never miss a change:** Sequin ensures all database changes are delivered to sinks.
-- **SQL-based routing:** Filter and route messages to destinations using SQL `where` conditions.
+- **SQL-based routing:** Filter and route messages to sinks using SQL `where` conditions.
-- **Backfills:** Backfill existing rows from your tables to destinations.
+- **Backfills:** Backfill existing rows from your tables to sinks.
-- **Start anywhere:** Destinations can start receiving records from any point in a table.
 - **Bring your database:** Sequin is not an extension.
 It works with any Postgres database version 12\+.
 - **Transforms** \(coming soon\!\): Transform message payloads by writing functions in Lua, JavaScript, or Go.

-## Use cases
+## CDC use cases

+Sequin works great for CDC use cases like:

 - **Triggering a workflow when data changes in Postgres:** Execute custom business logic whenever specific rows are inserted, updated, or deleted in your database.
 - **Making events available to downstream services:** Stream changes from your database tables as events that other services can consume.